PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/ComputerVision/DLComputerVision1b.md

 ```

-Notice that we are using the 'CustomConfig.py' file that we created in the previous step.
+Notice that we are using the '{model name}_custom_config.py' file that we created in the previous step.
 We are also specifying the hyperparameters that we want to tune.
 In this case, we are tuning the learning rate, momentum and weight decay.

 At last, we are able to run our custom training script with hyperparameter tuning.
 To do this, we need to run the following command in our terminal:

 ```
-python CustomTrain.py configs/yolo/yolov3_d53_320_273e_coco/CustomConfig.py
+python custom_train.py configs/yolo/yolov3_d53_320_273e_coco/yolov3_d53_320_273e_coco_custom_config.py
 ```

 You should now see results from your experiments in Weights & Biases.
 For instance:

 ![Weights & Biases hyperparameter output](./images/WeightsBiases_mmdetection.gif)

+*Figure 4.
+Weights & Biases hyperparameter output.*

 For more information regarding the use of mmdetection (and Weights & Biases) please refer to the following links: